UndecidedTech/TermChat/README.md

       1. cd TermChat/terminal
       2. run "npm install"
       3. run "node index.js" or specify the host you're connecting to with " node index.js -h your-hostname-or-ip "
+      4. type "!help" to see the commands, or being typing to send a message!